OhadR/express-with-correlator/README.md

 First things first: we will handle the correlator.

-In Java, for example, each call to the web-server is handled by a thread, and unless a new thread is created on purpose, the developer can always query for the thread-id, or store some data on the [ThreadLocal](https://docs.oracle.com/javase/7/docs/api/java/lang/ThreadLocal.html).
+In Java, for example, each call to the web-server is handled by a thread, and unless a new thread is created on purpose, the developer can always query the thread-id by `Thread.currentThread()`, or store some data on the [ThreadLocal](https://docs.oracle.com/javase/7/docs/api/java/lang/ThreadLocal.html).
 Need to note that this pattern is relevant [not only for java](https://en.wikipedia.org/wiki/Thread-local_storage).
 Alas, node.js works differently and except the event-loop, all logic happens in the same worker thread.